qulle/wikis/wiki-git-commands.md

 ### Pull
 ```
 $ git fetch                                                  # Check if any new changes have been made in remote
-$ git merge <branch-name-to-merge-info-current>     # Insert changes from one branch into the current branch
+$ git merge <branch-name-to-merge-into-current>              # Insert changes from one branch into the current branch
 $ git pull                                                   # Try download any changes from remote, alias for git fetch and git merge
 ```

 ## Branching